StardustXR/website/docs/01-get-started/03-setup-openxr.md

 :::
 # ALVR

-Another option is ALVR, you can check the github repository for more information [https://github.com/alvr-org/ALVR](https://github.com/alvr-org/ALVR)
+Another option is ALVR, you can check the GitHub repository for more information [https://github.com/alvr-org/ALVR](https://github.com/alvr-org/ALVR)

 # SteamVR